lavarinimoreira/use-reducer/README.md

 ## Conclusion

-`useReduce` is a powerful tool for managing complex state in functional components.
+`useReducer` is a powerful tool for managing complex state in functional components.
 By providing a reducer function and an initial state value, you can create a state and dispatch function that can handle complex state updates based on actions.
-If you find yourself struggling to manage state with `useState`, consider using `useReduce` instead.
+If you find yourself struggling to manage state with `useState`, consider using `useReducer` instead.